Formal Verification and Model checking

 }

 The provided code is as simple as possible.
-It simply declares a philosopher_code function, representing a philosopher that first its left fork and then right fork before eating.
+It simply declares a philosopher_code function, representing a philosopher that first picks its left fork and then right fork before eating.
 This code is obviously wrong: if all philosopher manage to get their left fork at the same time, no one will manage to get its right fork (because it’s the left fork of someone else), and the execution will deadlock.

-Suprisingly, it works when you run it:
+Suprisingly, this code works when you run it:

-$ ./philosophers 5 1 # launch 5 philosophers, enabling debug
+$ ./simgrid.sh ./philosophers 5 1 # launch 5 philosophers, enabling debug

 Philosopher 0 just ate.